privacytrustlab/soteria_private_nn_inference/README.md

 The first step is the DARTS Architecture Search, to find a suitable architecture for a given dataset, and then train it.
 Please see the code and [README file in `Soteria/Architecture_Search`](Soteria/Architecture_Search/README.md) for more details.

-## Standard TNN - train
+## TNN training

-Included is a simple Ternary Neural Network to demonstrate how TNNs work, using the 'MNIST' dataset for simplicity.
-This will only take a few minutes.
-To train, simply run:

-    $ python3 /app/Soteria/TNN/main.py

-This will save a `model_architecture.dat` file containing the architecture components list, and `weights.dat` file containing the ternary weights of the trained model.

-Simlarly, to run TNNs over 'CIFAR10' dataset, run:

-    $ python3 /app/Soteria/TNN/main_cifar.py
+Included is code for training any manually defined TNN on MNIST and CIFAR10 datasets, without going through the Architecture Search process.
+Please see the code and [README file in `Soteria/TNN`](Soteria/TNN/README.md) for more details.

 ### XONN

 We try to reproduce the results for existing work XONN.
-Please refer to the directory `/app/Soteria/TNN/XONN/` for more details.
+Please refer to the directory `Soteria/TNN/XONN/` for more details.

 ## Build and Execute

 To build the model in Verilog and execute the secure inference protocol, please refer to the code and [README file in `Soteria/Verilog_constructor`](Soteria/Verilog_constructor/README.md) for more details.
+You will also find some automated scripts to run the tests and generate the outputs in the directory.
+Further, scripts used to generate the different results in the paper are also provided, and references to those scripts are made in the README file in the directory.

 ## Code References